enginmanap/limonEngine-docs/docs/ExtendingByAPI/CPPAPIReference.rst

 LimonTypes::Vec4 getCameraLookDirection()
 ------------------------------------------

 Returns the camera's normalized look direction as a Vec4 (w=0).
-This comes from the active camera attachment - if a ``PlayerExtensionInterface`` overrides the camera attachment, this value may differ from :ref:`getPlayerLookDirection<LimonAPI-getPlayerLookDirection>`.
+This comes from the active player camera - if a camera rig is driving it, this value may differ from :ref:`getPlayerLookDirection<LimonAPI-getPlayerLookDirection>`.

 Parameters: